elementbound/pygrunt/README.md

 Features are also in short supply, we'll see where this project goes.

+## Installing ##

+A very early version of ``setup.py`` is included in the repository.
+Simply run the script and it will set up pygrunt with all of its dependencies:

+``python setup.py``

+You can optionally add ``develop``.
+This way, the actual module will not be installed, instead a link will be created to its source, enabling you to work on the code while testing it.

+The setup will create a ``pygrunt`` command that you can call from your console.

 ## Usage ##

+Projects that build with pygrunt provide a Python script, usually named after the project itself.
+An example project, called [GLWrap](https://github.com/elementbound/glwrap) is included in this repository.
+Its corresponding script is called ``glwrap.py``.

+To build GLWrap, type

+``pygrunt glwrap.py``

-Write a Python script that uses the pygrunt module and let it do the work.
+To build your own project with pygrunt, write a Python script that uses the pygrunt module and let it do the work.
 Currently, if all you need is to compile a bunch of source files and link them together, pygrunt should be fine.
 See the repo's root directory for examples.
 Here's a simple one:

 ```python
 import pygrunt